oboukli/misc-problem-solutions/README.md

-# Solutions in C/C++ to Miscellaneous Programming Problems
+# Solutions in C and C++ to Miscellaneous Programming Problems

 This is a repository of modern coding showcases and solutions to various popular programming problems, written in C90, C++17, C++20, and C++23.

-For some of the said problems, multiple solutions of varying efficiency and trade-offs are provided, along with benchmarks.
+For some of the said problems, multiple solutions of varying efficiencies and trade-offs are provided, along with benchmarks.

 All solutions are driven by extensive automated testing, in addition to being statically and dynamically analyzed, and compiled under strict rules with the latest Clang, GCC, and MSVC compilers.

 ## Technical showcases